Semen Detection Test

 From only $129 with results in 10 working days

 Do you have an item of clothing or bedding which you suspect might have semen on it but have no way of telling?
 Our Semen Detection Test scientifically establishes the presence of semen with 100% scientific certainty, providing you with the answer you need.
-Once we receive your sample, we will email you the results in just 10 working days.
+Once we receive your sample, we will email you the results within just 10 working days (15 working days if ordering the 3-Step Semen Detection Test, see below for more information).

 Do I Need a Semen Detection Test Kit?

 Some companies offer a home testing kit which enables you to detect the presence of semen by adding some chemicals provided in the kit to the semen.
-These home tests are not as thorough and accurate as our test which is a laboratory based process which takes place in three different phases.
+These home tests are not as thorough and accurate as our test which is a laboratory based process.
 Our test does not require a kit.
-We just need your sample, whether this is underwear, bed sheets or any other item of clothing or material.
+We just need your sample, whether this is a condom, underwear, bed sheets or any other item of clothing or material.

 Once you have placed your order we will send forms by email.
 The form must be printed, completed and returned to us with your sample.
 Please Contact Us for a quote if you would like to test more than one sample.